elf4j/elf4j-tinylog/README.md

 this provider bind JAR will be added as a runtime-scoped dependency.
 No code change needed since the client application codebase is already using the [ELF4J API](https://github.com/elf4j/elf4j-api) for logging.

+At compile time, the client application is unaware of this run-time logging service provider.
+Using tinylog as the logging implementation is a deployment time decision of such client application.

 The usual [tinylog configuration](https://tinylog.org/v2/configuration/) applies.

-At compile time, the client application codebase is unaware of this run-time logging service provider.
-Using tinylog as the logging implementation is a deployment time decision of such client application.